denisecase/datafun-central/content/techniques/python/intermediate/index.md

 This page provides an overview of **intermediate** skills for working with Python in the context of data analysis.

-## Libraries
+## External Libraries

-- NumPy: Know how to work with arrays, manipulate data, and perform mathematical operations.
+- **NumPy**:  Know how to work with arrays, manipulate data, and perform mathematical operations.

-- pandas: Know how to work with data frames and manipulate data for exploratory data analysis.
+- **pandas**: Know how to work with data frames and manipulate data for exploratory data analysis.

-- Matplotlib: Know how to create visualizations for data analysis.
+- **Matplotlib**: Know how to create customized visualizations for data analysis.

 ## Data Cleaning